danielcdmconsultores/hello-openai/README.md

 | Miguel   | Hernández | 60   | 3               |
 | Carolina | Ortiz     | 78   | 4               |

-* Example 3 - salida redirec output to a new file tabla.txt :
+* Example 3 - redirec output to a new file tabla.txt :
   hello-openai.exe --query="crea una tabla de texto con los 10 libros más famosos del mundo" > tabla.txt
 and the output is a new file tabla.txt

 --------------------------------------------------------------------
 Disclaimer of responsibilities for executable: